jpavelka/IMSE780/md_src/sections/linear_programming.md

 <svg width=350 height=350 class="lpDraw" base="prototypeLp" altArgs='{"showVertices": true}'> Sorry, your browser does not support inline SVG.</svg>

 This time we've also plotted the solutions in the corners of the feasible region, because they are important to the simplex algorithm.
+In fact, the algorithm makes use of the follow key fact of linear programs:

+<svg width=350 height=350 class="lpDraw" base="prototypeLp" altArgs='{"simplexStart": [0, 0]}'> Sorry, your browser does not support inline SVG.</svg>

 <!-- book section 4.5 -->